mgelbart/magnum-opiate/README.md

 17 minutes remaining
 --------------------------

-Trey pulled up in the parking lot of Stringray Dental and was poised to carry out this foul deed.
+Trey pulled up in the parking lot of Stingray Dental and was poised to carry out this foul deed.
 The timing could not have been worse, as his nasal drip had just started acting up again.
 He really looked forward to life post–nasal drip, should that day ever come.
 He stepped out of his car and slammed the door shut.
 Trey was not one to come between a car's door and its chassis, so the experience was relatively painless.

 He approached the building.
 Near the entrance was a placard that read, "Funding for this building was generously provided by anonymous donor Stewart D. Baker.
 At the time of construction, this was both the tallest and newest building in a 100-mile radius."
 As always, Trey was disgusted by the use of the imperial measurement system, but otherwise found the information quite interesting.
 He pushed the door.
 It did not open.
 He pulled the door.
 It did not open.
 He simultaneously pushed and pulled the door.
 It did not open.
 The door was locked.